AdaCore/learn/content/courses/advanced-ada/parts/resource_management/controlled_types.rst

 We already talked about
 :ref:`adjustments <Adv_Ada_Controlled_Types_Overview_Adjustment>` previously.
+As we already mentioned, an actual assignment is a full bit-wise copy of the entire right-hand side to the entire left-hand side, so the adjustment (via a call to :ada:`Adjust`) is a way to "work around" that, when necessary.
 In this section, we'll look into some details about the adjustment of controlled types.

 .. admonition:: Relevant topics